BalkanCloud/chatgpt-ollama/README.md

 ChatGPT with Ollama is an open source chat UI for Ollama.

-Demo project. (https://chatgpt.ipv64.net)   (hosted localy with 100Mbit's)
+Demo project. (https://chatgpt.ipv64.net)   (Local Hosting 100Mbit's)
+Definition of Local Hosting Local hosting refers to the process of hosting a website or web application on a local server, which is typically your computer.

 ## Updates